 She also covers other useful maternity tips and tricks, including giving medicine to your baby, registering your child, and more on her blog.

 Dorrete is an expat from South Africa and has experience with giving birth in Thailand.

 She tells her inspirational story of the day she delivered her baby, starting from the early morning of December 24th.

 Because of the good care she received from an English speaking nurse and midwife, Dorrete had a change of mind about Thai hospitals.

 Now, on to You

-This article is based on the experiences my wife and I had when she delivered our daughter in Thailand.
+This article is based on the experiences my wife had when she delivered our daughter in Thailand.

-If you’d like to have your baby at a high-quality hospital with internationally trained and qualified doctors, then fill in the form on this page and we can help you schedule an appointment with a specialist at Bangkok hospital.
+If you’re pregnant or planning on getting pregnant, and you want to deliver in a hospital with modern equipment and highly-trained doctors, fill out the form on this page and we can help you schedule an appointment with a specialist at Bangkok hospital.